qinguorui2001/tp/docs/DeveloperGuide.md

 ## **Welcome to TA<sup>2</sup>!**

-Teaching Assistant's Assistant (TA<sup>2</sup>) is a desktop application designed for teaching assistants from the School of Computing (SOC) at the National University of Singapore (NUS) to manage student information and keep track of students' assignment submissions.
+Teaching Assistant's Assistant (TA<sup>2</sup>) is a desktop application designed for teaching assistants from the School of Computing (SoC) at the National University of Singapore (NUS) to manage student information and keep track of students' assignment submissions.

 If you are interested in contributing to TA<sup>2</sup>, this guide is designed to help you get started!
 There are a variety of ways to contribute to TA<sup>2</sup> such as coding, testing, improving the design of the interface and updating the documentation.